felipedeazevedo/felipedeazevedo/README.md

 ### Hi there!

- My name is Felipe and I'm a SW engineering student from Brazil.
+ My name is Felipe and I'm a software engineering student from Brazil.
 Here's some info about me!

  💻 Work experience:
 - Jr FullStack Developer at PHL TI [Nov 2021 - Now]